jruels/automation-dev/labs/setup/index.md

 ### Add the SSH configuration for the lab servers.
-Add the following lines to the SSH configuration file, replacing `<IP of Tower server from the spreadsheet>` with the actual IP addresses of your Tower.
+Add the following lines to the SSH configuration file, replacing `<IP of Tower server from the spreadsheet>` with the actual IP address of your Tower.

 ```plaintext
 Host tower